Gun control advocates say Republican bill to addressing gun violence doesn’t do enough

 WASHINGTON, D.C.
 (Nexstar) — Senate Republicans introduced a new bill they say will curb mass shootings.
 But gun control advocates say the Republican-sponsored gun legislation doesn’t go far enough.

-After 2 mass shootings in his home state this summer, Texas Republican Senator John Cornyn says he returned to Washington with a heavy heart.
+After two mass shootings in his home state this summer, Texas Republican Senator John Cornyn says he returned to Washington with a heavy heart.

 This week he introduced The Response Act — a bill he says will prevent other communities from going through similar heartbreak.